Estimate Time8 min

 You can figure out what tax bracket you’re in using the tables published by the IRS (see tables above).
 To figure out your tax bracket, first look at the rates for the filing status you plan to use: single, married filing jointly, married filing separately, or head of household.

 Next, determine your taxable income.
-Start by adding up all the income you’ve earned for the year that will be taxed, such as from salary, bonuses, tips, freelance income, alimony, and interest earnings.
-Subtract things like 401(k) contributions, HSA contributions, and health insurance premiums (all of these are already factored into your W-2, if you will receive one.)
+Start by adding up all the income you’ve earned for the year that will be taxed, such as from salary, bonuses, tips, freelance income, alimony (from an agreement finalized prior to 2019 that has not since been modified), and interest earnings.
+Subtract things like 401(k) contributions and HSA contributions (these are already factored into your W-2, if you will receive one).
 Then subtract the standard deduction, or deductions if you plan to itemize.
-The difference is your total taxable income.
+The difference is your total taxable income, though other adjustments to income or deductions may apply.

 Note: The top tax rate your income falls into is not the actual rate you’ll pay.
 It’s the rate you’ll pay on the amount of income that falls into the last bracket.

-Find the appropriate boxes listing the income thresholds for your taxable income and filing status to determine how much of your income you’ll pay in each bracket.
+Find the appropriate boxes listing the income thresholds for your taxable income and filing status to determine how much of your income falls in each bracket.

 What is your federal marginal tax rate?